gbeltrao/squidex-docs/04-guides/02-api.md

                 "en": "Munich"
             },
             "population": {
-                "sv": 1400000
+                "iv": 1400000
             }
         }
     }

 ## General structure
-The data of the content to be created or updated.

-Please note that each field is an object with one entry per language.
+Please note that each field has an partitioning defined.
+It says how each field is structured.
+The most simple partitioning is the invariant partitition, which only allows a single key `iv`.
-If the field is not localizable we use `iv` (Invariant Language) as a key.
+If the field is localizable we use the iso codes from the languages that you defined in your app settings as keys.

-When you change the field to be localizable the value will become the value for the master language, depending what the master language is at this point of time.
+Read more about it at [here](01-localization.md).

 ## OData Conventions
-The squidex API supports the OData url convention to query data.
+The Squidex API supports the OData url convention to query data.

 We support the following query options.